 October 31, 2018

-A stock is rising on your one-minute chart, it starts to pullback but then stalls out.
-You buy expecting the uptrend to start again, but instead the pullback continues and you find yourself in a losing position.
+The stock is rising on your one-minute chart, it starts to pull back but then stalls out.
+You buy expecting the uptrend to start again, but instead, the pullback continues and you find yourself in a losing position.
 The price stalls again; thankful for the pause in the selling you get out with a loss.
 You’re upset you didn’t wait for a better entry point…and aren’t even paying attention as the price starts to rally again.
 You just missed the real entry point and a winning trade.
 Sound familiar?